-Applicants who presently participate in the Medicaid or Supplemental Nutrition Assistance Program (SNAP)/Food Stamps programs can complete an on-line electronic Lifeline application (available on the PSC Web site).
+Applicants who presently participate in the Medicaid or Supplemental Nutrition Assistance Program (SNAP)/Food Stamps programs can complete an on-line electronic Lifeline application (available below).

 Customers of AT&T Florida, CenturyLink, Frontier-Florida, SafeLink Wireless, Assurance Wireless, or T-Mobile Wireless, who are not currently receiving benefits through the eligibility programs, may be able to qualify for Lifeline service using income criteria.
 Those customers may demonstrate their income eligibility for Lifeline service to the Florida Office of Public Counsel.
 Please contact the Florida Office of Public Counsel at 1-800-540-7039 or go to its website at http://www.floridaopc.gov.
 Customers of other telephone companies, who are not currently receiving benefits from one of the listed programs, should contact their telephone company to determine if they meet the income eligibility criteria necessary to participate in Lifeline.